Skip to content

 > Small actions, big results

-• Check your energy supplier.
+- Check your energy supplier.
 Is your energy sourced from renewable sources?
-If not, consider switching to a provider specialising in renewable energy.
+If not, consider switching to a provider specialising in renewable energy at a competitive tariff.

-• Replace old lighting with LED lights.
-LED lighting uses 60% less energy to power.
+- Replace old-style lighting with LED lights, which use 60% less energy.
 This, coupled with an extended lifespan, will save your business a huge amount of energy.

-• Review hot water used in your building, including boilers for drinks, so they are well managed and minimise wasted energy.
+- Review hot water used in your building, including boilers for drinks, so they are well managed and not left on 24/7.

-• Switch off items that are unnecessarily on standby, and actively manage other appliances.
-Timers or smart plugs can be useful controls to help you and users do so.
+- Switch off items that are unnecessarily on standby, and actively manage other appliances.
+Timers or smart plugs can be useful controls to help you stop wasting energy.

 Get downloading